 - Contact Us: Our current contact information.

-Co-Chairs: Amanda Littauer, Northern Illinois University & Nicholas Syrett, University of Northern Colorado (2015-2017)
+Co-Chairs: Amanda Littauer, Northern Illinois University & Nicholas Syrett, University of Kansas (2015-2017)

 Newsletter Editor: April Haynes, University of Wisconsin-Madison